Anaxiatech-AB/anaxiatech.se/CONTACT_FORM_SETUP.md

 ## Testing
 1. Submit a test message via the contact form
 2. Check Issues tab for new issue creation
-3. Verify email delivery to heresia.lundgren@anaxiatech.se
+3. Verify email delivery to theresia.lundgren@anaxiatech.se
 4. Issue should auto-close with "processed" label

 ## Spam Protection